-To get care from a religious non-medical health care institution, you must sign a legal document that is "non-excepted." □ "Non-excepted" medical care or treatment is any medical care or treatment that is voluntary and not required by any federal, state, or local law. □ "Excepted" medical treatment is medical care or treatment that you get that is not voluntary of is required under federal, state, or local law.
-To be covered by our plan, the care you get from a religious non-medical health care institution must meet the following conditions: ☐The facility providing the care must be certified by Medicare. □Our plan's coverage of services you receive is limited to non-religious aspects of care. ☐ If you get services from this institution that are provided to you in a facility, the following conditions apply: You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. and - you must get approval in advance from our plan before you are admitted to the facili or your stay will not be covered.
+To get care from a religious non-medical health care institution, you must sign a legal do hat says you are conscientiously opposed to getting medical treatment that is "non-exc □ "Non-excepted" medical care or treatment is any medical care or treatment that is vo oluntary □ "Excepted" medical treatment is medical care or treatment that you get that is not vois required under federal, state, or local law. oluntary or Γο be covered by our plan, the care you get from a religious non-medical health care ins must meet the following conditions: titution ☐The facility providing the care must be certified by Medicare. □Our plan's coverage of services you receive is limited to non-religious aspects of ca re. □ If you get services from this institution that are provided to you in a facility, the follow conditions apply: ing You must have a medical condition that would allow you to receive covered service inpatient hospital care or skilled nursing facility care. es for and - you must get approval in advance from our plan before you are admitted to or your stay will not be covered. the facility